sunnyvalechha/Docker/README.md

 # Bind mounts & Volumes

+**Bind mount**:
-Bind mount: A file or directory on the host machine is mounted with a container.
+* A file or directory on the host machine is mounted with a container.
+* Bind mount creates direct link between a host system path and a container allowing access to files or directories stored anywhere on the host.

+**Volume**:
+* Whenever we create a volume using "docker volume create" command and docker itself create a directory.
+* Volumes retain the data even after the containers using the volumes are deleted.
+* Volume data is stored on the host OS but to access the volume data we must mount the volume directory with the container.

 When to use:
 * When you want to create or generate files in a container and persist the files onto the host's filesystem.
 * Sharing configuration files from the host machine to containers.
 This is how Docker provides DNS resolution to containers by default, by mounting **/etc/resolv.conf** from the host machine into each container.
+* Docker volume can be shared between host to container and container to container.

 Why: Containers are lightweight and utilize the host operating system's resources (CPU, memory).